Holiday rentals in Munich

 Its urban parks, like the spectacular Englischer Garten, are complemented by the mountains that surround it on all sides.
 From the hearty joys of football, taverns, and sausage and chips to the baroque beauties of the Asam Church — not to mention watching the famous giant carillon clock in the Marienplatz, the 12th-century heart of the city — Munich abounds in simple, yet ecstatic pleasures.

 Munich attracts lots of visitors in high summer, when its closeness to the mountains makes it a popular vacation destination.
 In September, millions of people arrive from across the globe for the Oktoberfest 16-day celebration of Bavarian culture.
-If you’re not joining the throng, it can be better to time a casual visit for earlier in the fall, or even in spring, when temperatures here are usually milder than in the north of Germany.
+If you’re not joining the throng, it can be better to time to rent one of the city’s apartments earlier in the fall, or even in spring, when temperatures here are usually milder than in the north of Germany.
 There’s plenty to experience during the colder months too, such as the parties and balls of Fasching, the citywide carnival that runs from January to March.

 You can’t really miss it: The river splits the city from southwest to northeast.
 There are more than 1,000 bridges connecting the two sides, and locals bathe, swim, fish, and enjoy themselves in its waters.
 Its most extraordinary feature is the Eisbach, or Ice Stream, a manmade river that experienced surfers can enjoy year-round.
 You can also rent a canoe and make your own way between its banks.